tdvalencia/thermostat/README.md

-# temperature controller
+# thermostat

 This is the code for a heat pad temperature controller to regulate ambient temperature inside of a 3D printer.
-The idea is to stop the 3D print mid way without and open the printer to add electronics without the shrinking of in-progress print due to cold air shrinking the print.
+The idea is to stop the 3D print mid way and add electronics without shrinking the in-progress print.

 Project utilizes a MCUFriend 2.4" LCD Screen, Arduino Due, and a power supply